oroinc/documentation/user/back-office/getting-started/user-menu/my-emails.rst

 My Emails
 =========

-.. note:: Before you start using **My Emails**, please configure your personal mailbox connection to the mail server.
+.. note: Before using **My Emails**, please configure your personal mailbox connection to the mail server.
 See :ref:`Personal Email Configuration <my-email-configuration>` for more information.

 Oro application allows you to send and receive emails from within the system using both personal and system (company-wide) mailboxes.
-You can neatly design letters using HTML formatting and a built-in text editor, create and use email templates, attach files to emails, configure personalized signatures.
+You can neatly design letters using HTML formatting and a built-in text editor, create and use email templates, attach files to emails, and configure personalized signatures.

 It is also possible to configure auto-actions and auto-responses.
-For example, with auto-actions, for each email received to a certain mailbox, a lead record or a case may be created in the system.
+For example, with auto-actions, a lead record or a case may be created in the system for each email received to a particular mailbox.

-Oro also provides a feature of auto-assignment to contact, thanks to which new emails synced into the application are automatically linked to contacts, if email addresses of these contacts appeared in the correspondence.
+Oro also provides a feature of auto-assignment to contacts, thanks to which new emails synced into the application are automatically linked to contacts if the email addresses of these contacts appear in the correspondence.

    See a short demo on |how to create and manage emails|, or keep reading the step-by-step guidance below.